-County and Contracted Programs must provide a HIPAA-compliant Notice of Privacy Practices (NPP) to all clients, as well as those with authority6 to make treatment decisions on behalf of the client.
-A notation is made on the Behavioral Health Assessment form when the NPP has been offered.
+County and Contracted Programs must provide a HIPAA-compliant Notice of Privacy Practices (NPP) to all clients, as well as those with authority to make treatment decisions on behalf of the client.
+A client acknowledgement of the NPP is maintained in the EHR and/or the hybrid chart.
 Providers should ensure clients (and those with authority) understand the NPP and address any client questions about client privacy rights and the Program's privacy requirements.